SERGIOROSALES/Final-MachineLearnig/README.md

 # Final-MachineLearnig
-Peer review
+Here my .Rmd and .md files, and my compiled PDF and HTML files performing the analysis required.
-Here my .Rmd and .md files and my compiled PDF and HTML files performing the analysis required.
+Please choose read .md version which looks better.
-If you choose read .md version please click "view" to appreciate better.
+Thamk you!